pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-WYZ-Player.md

 WYZTracker outputs two files: `tune.mus` and `tune.mus.asm`.
 Both of these files should be copied into your project.

 `tune.mus.asm` needs to be modified to turn it into a format that can be used by z88dk.
 So open the file using an editor.

-At the top of the file paste the following:
+At the moment, the first thing you need to do is to change all `DW` to `defw` and all `DB` to `defb`.
+Then at the top of the file paste the following:

 ```
         SECTION rodata_user